 It comes in place especially when applications use caches.
 For example, a very limited set of test data would bring very good results when measuring the performance under a test environment, because there is a higher change to measure the cache-hit performance ratio rather than having the right volume and variety of data, closer to real system usage.

-Testing at component level means to focus on a specific part of the code (e.g. measuring how fast a class method runs) ignoring everything else.
-In most of the cases such performance tests could become useless because microbenchmarks aggressively optimizes pieces of code (e.g. class method) in a way that real situation optimizations might not occur.
+Testing at unit or component level means to focus on a specific part of the code (e.g. measuring how fast a class method runs) ignoring everything else.
+In most of the cases such performance tests could become useless because microbenchmarks aggressively optimizes pieces of code in a way that real situation optimizations might not occur (i.e., it is hard to predict the overall impact).
 This principle is sometimes called testing under microscope.

 Microbenchmarking is in general useful for testing standalone components (e.g a sorting algorithm, to add/remove elements to/from lists) but not in a way of slicing a big application into small pieces and test every piece.
 For big applications I would rather recommend macrobenchmark testing, it provides more accurate results.